PAC-Chernoff Bounds: Understanding Generalization in the Interpolation Regime: Acknowledgements

-AM acknowledges funding for cloud computing from Google Cloud for Researchers program, for Project PID2019-106758GB-C32 funded by MCIN/AEI/10.13039/501100011033 and from the Junta de Andalucia, grant P20-00091, and UAL-FEDER, grant UAL2020-FQM-B1961.
-LO acknowledges financial support from Spanish Plan Nacional I+D+i, grant PID2019-106827GB-I00.
+AM acknowledges funding for cloud computing from Google Cloud for Researchers program, from Grant PID2022-139293NB-C31 funded by MCIN/AEI/10.13039/501100011033 and by ERDF, a way of making Europe.
+LO acknowledges financial support from PID2022-139856NB-I00 funded by MCIN/ AEI / 10.13039/501100011033 / FEDER, UE and from the Autonomous Community of Madrid (ELLIS Unit Madrid).